microbiome - trust your gut

 7. When to consider probiotic/synbiotic support

 If you’ve had major gut disruption (e.g., heavy antibiotic use, chronic gut issues, IBS symptoms), a targeted probiotic may help.
 But food first is always my preference.
-And research emphasises that probiotics may help, but are not substitutes for a diverse, fibre-rich diet.
+And research emphasizes that probiotics may help, but are not substitutes for a diverse, fiber-rich diet.

 8. Be patient – your microbiome changes, but it takes time

 This is not an overnight fix.
 A shift in diet and habits gradually shapes your microbial ecosystem.
-Think of it like nurturing a garden after years of neglect: you plant good seeds, improve the soil, support growth — you don’t see full bloom immediately, but steadily the environment improves.
+Think of it like nurturing a garden after years of neglect: you plant good seeds, improve the soil, and support growth.
+You don’t see full bloom immediately, but the environment steadily improves.

-Your Next Steps: Simple Fut-Friendly Habits I Use and Love
+Your Next Steps: Simple Gut-Friendly Habits I Use and Love

-Here are a few real-life habits I practise (and you can too):
+Here are a few real-life habits I practice (and you can too):

 • Every morning, I start with a glass of warm water and a few minutes of deep breathing to stimulate digestion and activate the parasympathetic nervous system.

-• At lunch, I aim for half the plate of colourful vegetables (raw or lightly steamed), one-third protein, and one-third gluten-free grains or fiber.
+• At lunch, I aim for half the plate of colorful vegetables (raw or lightly steamed), one-third protein, and one-third gluten-free grains or fiber.

 • Twice a week, I swap walking for light weights or yoga.
 Movement stimulates gut motility and microbial flow.